SpaceX prioritizes lunar 'self-growing city' over Mars project, Musk says

 On Monday, Musk said in response to a user on X that NASA will constitute less than 5% of SpaceX’s revenue this year.
 SpaceX is a core contractor in NASA’s Artemis moon program with a $4 billion contract to land astronauts on the lunar surface using Starship.

-“Vast majority of SpaceX revenue is the commercial Starlink system,” Musk added.
+“Vast majority of SpaceX revenue is the commercial Starlink system,” Musk said.

 Even as Musk reorients SpaceX, he is also pushing his publicly traded company, Tesla, in a new direction.